040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 ```

-Now we have the required role for task execution we create the task definition.
-Which consists of two parts.
-First we define a container definition via a `template_file` next we define the task definition.
+We have defined the execution rol for the task, next we define the task definion.
+This task definition consist of two parts.
+First we define a container definition via a `template_file`.
+In this container definition you see container port 80 is mapped to host posrt 80, the task will get its own private IP it safe to fix the port.
+And after that we define the task definition self.
 The following settings are required for a task that will run in Fargate: requires_compatibilities, network_mode, cpu and memory.

 ```
 data "template_file" "blog" {